Training Officer/ Work-based supervisor engagement

-The documents should be lodged on OneFile and the training plan should be updated and revised as appropriate over the course of the five years.
+The documents should be saved onto OneFile regularly and the training plan should be updated and revised as appropriate over the course of the five years.
 Reflective documentation can help the trainee and supervisor in the development of the training plan.

-We recognise that Statutory Leave (maternity leave, etc.) will impact on the duration of the programme and will make the appropriate adjustments to the trainees completion date.
-At the outset the programme is usually seen as a full-time commitment however where trainees return to the programme after a period of leave on a part-time basis the School and MAHSE will seek to accommodate this as best it can within the restrictions of the programme delivery timetable.
+We recognise that Statutory Leave (maternity leave, etc.) will impact on the duration of the programme and will make the appropriate adjustments to the trainees’ completion date.
+At the outset, the programme is usually seen as a full-time commitment.
+However, where trainees return to the programme after a period of leave on a part-time basis the School and MAHSE will seek to accommodate this as best it can within the restrictions of the programme delivery timetable.
 Click this link for further guidance on statutory leave.

-If you seek extensions and modifications other than as a result of statutory leave should review the Exceptional Extenuating Circumstances policy and submit applications for modification to their progression timeline as appropriate.
+If you seek extensions and modifications other than as a result of statutory leave, you should review the Exceptional Extenuating Circumstances policy and submit an application for modification to the progression timeline as appropriate.publications

-Trusts will usually receive the training allowance as a global sum to the organisation’s training department from the HEE Local Office.
-Where there are difficulties in identifying the training allowance support can often be forthcoming from the Lead Scientist at the organisation and/or engagement with the HEE Local Office.
-Commissioners have issued a statement which can help individuals locally in securing the allowance.
+Trusts will usually receive the training allowance as a global sum to the organisation’s training department from the HEE Regional Office.
+Where there are difficulties in identifying the training allowance, support can often be forthcoming from the Lead Scientist at the organisation and/or engagement with the HEE Regional Office.

 The demands of this doctoral level training programme should not be underestimated.
 We have adopted guidance on the roles and responsibilities for both trainee and their employer/supervisor.

-We promote the programme through the various lead healthcare scientist networks and professional bodies.
-As trainees have now started to graduate from the programme later this year and enter into consultant level practice we believe that the programme visibility will improve.
+We promote the HSST programme through the various lead healthcare scientist networks and professional bodies.
+As trainees have now started to graduate from the programme and enter into consultant level practice, we believe that the HSST programme visibility will increase over the coming years.